 The Forbidden City was built from 1406 to 1420, consists of 980 surviving buildings with 8,707 bays of rooms and covers 720,000 square metres.
 It is also the largest collection of preserved ancient wooden structures in the world.

-Similar to the Great Wall of China, Forbidden City has been the one of the "must see" tourism places in China.
+Similar to the Great Wall of China, Forbidden City has been one of the "must-see" tourist places in China.
 The Virtual Forbidden City enables visitors to interact with others and with a growing knowledge base of the historical site.
 Learning materials are being generated by tourists, volunteers, staff and data collecting scripts.

-As they explore the Virtual Forbidden City, visitors can choose to simply observe the buzz of activity, participate in activities that provide insights into important aspects of the Chinese history, or even take guided tours that uncover new insights into the stories of the Forbidden City.
+As they explore the Virtual Forbidden City, visitors can choose to simply observe the buzz of activity, participate in activities that provide insights into important aspects of Chinese history, or even take guided tours that uncover new insights into the stories of the Forbidden City.
 It's a combination of 3D Simulation and Machinima experience.
-There are also a few mini-games embedded in the exotic gardens and amazing architectures to keep the audiences entertained.
+There are also a few mini-games embedded in the exotic gardens and amazing architecture to keep the audience entertained.

 As you explore, there are many ways to gain a deeper understanding of the things that you encounter.
 Many of the most impressive artifacts and buildings have additional information and even photos available to provide a deeper understanding of their purpose and construction - when available, the information is only a mouse-click away.
 To get an even closer look at the intricate details of select items, you can virtually hold a copy of them in your hands.

 Good: The Virtual Forbidden City is the perfect way to improve your Chinese culture knowledge not only by reading, but also by experiencing and interacting with other persons.
 The 3D representation gives you a very real space and time feeling.
 Not only will you be able to take a relaxed tour, but it will also be private and you won’t have to wait in line.